alexandern17/test-readme/README.md

 If your object is an instance of `UIViewController` class, perform the next steps to get a response for an automatically triggered Interaction request.

+1. If automatic Interaction detection is enabled, skip to step 2.
+If disabled, set a value to the `oneInteractionPath` property of your object.
+It is recommended to do this in `viewDidLoad`, and must be set before setting the delegate in step 2.

+    Swift:
+    ```swift
+    self.oneInteractionPath = "/interactionPath";
+    ```

+    Objective-C:
+    ```objective-c
+    self.oneInteractionPath = @"/interactionPath";
+    ```

-1. Add an object, which will be receiving the response, as a parameter to a method `addInteractionResponseDelegate` as shown below:
+2. Add an object, which will be receiving the response, as a parameter to a method `addInteractionResponseDelegate` as shown below:

     Swift:
     ```swift